 clear water, and much more easily achievable."

-that provides inclusive support through:
+Global Healthcare Information Network (GHI-net) provides inclusive support through:

-- Communication: Promoting international, regional and national
+- Communication: Promoting international, regional and national cooperation

 - Understanding: Building a picture of information needs and how to meet them

 - Effective action: Advocacy for cost-effective solutions